segf00lt/website/drafts/regex_from_scratch.md

 ## Introduction

-This article is supposed to be my contribution to the discussion of regular expressions in a series of articles by [Russ Cox](https://swtch.com/~rsc/).
-I encountered the articles in trying to write a grep implementation myself, without the aid of a regex library
+This article is supposed to be my contribution to the discussion of regular expressions in a series of articles by [Russ Cox](https://swtch.com/~rsc/), which I encountered in trying to write a grep implementation myself, without the aid of a regex library
 (the code for which can be found [here](https://github.com/segf00lt/jgrep)).